Prepare Edition Bibliography

 Make sure that all information is in the correct order and is punctuated and capitalized according to the examples below.
 The LEMDO team will copy and paste the entry into BIBL1.
 They will encode the entry but do not generally have time to check the accuracy of your entry; checking accuracy is a job for you, your anthology lead, and peer reviewers.

 Alternatively, you can transcribe the information into your edition bibliography file and encode it yourself.
 The LEMDO team will move your entries into the site-wide BIBL1 file and add a @corresp attribute to your bibliography that points to the centralized location.
 If you are able to undertake this step, you will save the LEMDO team a lot of time.
-To faciliate your endoding, each entry below is followed by the encoded version of the entry.
+To faciliate your encoding, each entry below is followed by the encoded version of the entry.

 Note: